-We popped into the Bliman General Store for a Coffee and discovered a fantastic range of homemade cakes.
+We popped into the Blinman General Store for a coffee and discovered a fantastic range of homemade cakes.
 After a wander around town (a 5-minute walk from end to end), we headed to the North Blinman Hotel.
 The hotel is famous for its pies, and when we arrived, they had just been pulled from the oven.
-While I managed to resist, Charles showed no restraint and ordered one the minute the pub opened.
+While I resisted, Charles showed no restraint and ordered one the minute the pub opened.

 Wilpena Pound Resort

 Wilpena Pound Resort is owned and was managed by the Adnyamathanha Traditional Lands Association and Indigenous Business Australia from 2012-2021.
-Management has recently been taken over by NRMA Parks; however, the Adnyamathanha people, who make up 80% of the staff, will continue to work at the resort.
+NRMA Parks has recently taken management over; however, the Adnyamathanha people, who make up 80% of the staff, will continue to work at the resort.
 A $3 million transformation is planned, and to be honest, for the prices they charge for the rooms, this is long overdue.
 While it’s a fantastic location and the staff are outstanding, the place looks like it could use some love.

 Regardless they off a range of accommodation options that will suit all types of travellers.

-- Ikara Safari Camp when glaping tents and a large comunal area.
+- Ikara Safari Camp when glamping tents and a large communal area.

 - Budget hotel rooms with air-conditioning, small fridge and older style ensuite.

-- Family hotel rooms with kichenettes and dining tables, these rooms are much bigger.
+- Family hotel rooms with kitchenettes and dining tables.
+These rooms are much bigger.

 Guest facilities at the resort include a swimming pool, bar and restaurant with an open fireplace and an IGA Express for stocking up on snacks and meals for the campground.
 If Wilpena is booked out or travelling with pets, you might like one of these nearby options.